The best thing about the Neso beach tent is it’s so easy to carry.

-I can't stress enough how important it is to stretch the fabric tight and bury the four bags completely in the sand if there's wind.
+I can't stress enough how important it is to stretch the fabric tight and bury the four bags completely in the sand if there's the slightest wind.

-The carry bag has a strap that comes in handy… slide it over your shoulder and use your free hands to carry other stuff.
+The carry bag has a strap that comes in handy: slide it over your shoulder and use your free hands to transport other stuff.

 It’s designed for people who travel a lot, walk a fair distance to the beach or have to carry a lot of stuff.

-One negative is it takes up a lot of space on the beach—not so good on a crowded beach.
+One drawback for some is it takes up a lot of space on the beach, so it may not be so good on a crowded beach.